derickr/derickrethans-articles/202603231115-human-creations.rst

 was used to exploit them.

 .. image:: images/my-books.png
+   :title: A photo of my two books — © Derick Rethans

 I have written two books in my life, many years ago.
 The material in them has been slurped up into the LLMs, and one of them was originally part of the